RomFishy/start/content/posts/installing-freshrss.md

 # 📝 Final Thoughts

 In this post I quickly went over how I installed FreshRSS and what hoops I needed to jump thru to get it up and running

-# ✏️ 100DaysToOffload

-I was recently (*not so recently*) introduced to something called [#100DaysToOffload](https://100daystooffload.com).

-#100DaysToOffload is a challenge in which you need to write 100 blog posts in the space of a year.

-Many bloggers I follow are doing or already did this challenge, so I decided, fuck it, im gonna do it too!
-So here we are, this is day 1 of #100DaysToOffload!